 We didn’t love Swaddleme in the first month because Aiden was able to get his hands out of the bottom of the Velcro and it would end up looking like a cape (see picture above) and we were worried it might strangle him when he slept.
 He would also still wake up with the startle reflex because his arms were out.
 In month two we tried it again and it fits much better.
 He seems much happier and his hands don’t come out of the bottom.
 Moral of the story?
 This is a great option for a larger baby!

-We love the Zipadee Zip.
+We love the Zipadee Zip (check out this post).
 It is meant to be a transitional swaddle, but we have used it a lot in the first couple of months.
 We usually put it on him when we take him out in his car seat or if we go to visit friends/family.
 His arms are free and there is enough fabric at the bottom that we can separate his legs to buckle him in the car seat.

 We also plan to use it at bedtime when it is time to transition him from the swaddle.